documentcloud/documentcloud/app/views/help/help_center_drafts/files/document_modification.md

     * **To replace an entire section of the document**, hold down the shift key and select multiple pages.
     * **To insert new pages into the document**, select the space between the two pages where you’d like to insert your new pages.
 ![alt text](../images/document_modification/document_modification2.gif)
-6. When you’re ready to proceed, click the **“Upload Pages”** button to choose a file from your computer to replace the chosen pages or insert a new page into your document.
+6. When you’re ready to proceed, click the **“Upload Pages”** button to choose a file from your computer to replace your selected pages or insert a new page into your document.

 #### To Remove a Page: